analogdevicesinc/msdk/Libraries/microROS/MICROROS.md

 ### Why ROS?

-Robotics applications can be intricate, involving multiple systems written in different languages.
-On top of its network topology, ROS offers a compelling advantage with its standardization of the [interfaces](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html#) between nodes.
-ROS provides pre-defined message types that packages and applications can leverage, enabling the modularization of systems and libraries.
+As its name implies, the primary use-case for the Robot Operating System is the development of robots.
+Robotic systems can be intricate, often involving multiple applications written in different languages and running on different hardware.

+As a result, robots are typically architected as a network of sub-systems.
+These sub-systems need a way to communicate with each other, and ROS fills in that gap.
+Fundamentally, it provides a publisher/subscriber relationship between nodes (see the official [Basic Concepts](https://docs.ros.org/en/humble/Concepts/Basic.html) documentation) .
+The client library offers support for Python, C++, and C.  With micro-ROS, the C client library can also be run on resource-constrained embedded devices.
+So the modularization and simplification of the connections in a robot's network alone makes it an attractive option.

+ROS also offers a large ecosystem of software libraries and tools for the development of robots.
+The modularization of the network implies the modularization of the software as well.
+For example, there are existing libraries such as [moveit](https://moveit.ros.org/) that implement generalized inverse kinematics, motion planning, 3D perception, and more.
+"Plugging in" a custom robot to these types of libraries is made much simpler with ROS.
+An implementation typically involves fulfilling the low-level message types that the library expects.
+The high-level library doesn't have to worry about the underlying details, and vice versa.

-For example, the [sensor_msgs](https://index.ros.org/p/sensor_msgs/) messages establish standard "packets" for various data types, such as images, IMU data, temperature measurements, and battery information commonly emitted by low-level sensors.
-Consider a scenario where a robot needs to query its orientation by polling an IMU, which involves a microcontroller.
-ROS facilitates the microcontroller in filling and publishing a standardized message packet, streamlining and decoupling robot development from any custom IMU interface code that might otherwise be necessary.
+For example, the [sensor_msgs](https://index.ros.org/p/sensor_msgs/) messages establish standard messages for information commonly emitted by low-level sensors, such as images, IMU data, temperature measurements, and battery levels.
+A 3D perception library might consume a [PointCloud](https://github.com/ros2/common_interfaces/blob/humble/sensor_msgs/msg/PointCloud2.msg) message, or a raw [Image](https://github.com/ros2/common_interfaces/blob/humble/sensor_msgs/msg/Image.msg) message.
+A control-loop library might consume an [IMU](https://github.com/ros2/common_interfaces/blob/humble/sensor_msgs/msg/Imu.msg) message.

 Additionally, ROS defines datatypes and interfaces comprehensively, supporting most common [field types](https://docs.ros.org/en/humble/Concepts/Basic/About-Interfaces.html#field-types) with built-in type conversions.
-ROS also offers robust support for defining custom messages, and messages can be transmitted seamlessly across C, C++, and Python code.
-No more manual string scraping!
+It also offers robust support for defining custom messages.

 So - ROS is an attractive option for building robots, but historically required a full Linux distribution running on a powerful host machine.
 With the development of [micro-ROS](https://micro.ros.org/docs/overview/features/), a ROS client implementation now exists for extremely resource constrained microcontrollers.
 It builds on an RTOS layer, and the MSDK provides an implementation that builds on FreeRTOS with future plans for Zephyr support.

 ## Installation and Setup

-One of the disadvantages of ROS is that it can be difficult to set up.
-To address this, the MSDK provides an installation script that can streamline these difficulties.

 ### Requirements